wamdam/backy2/docs/source/installation.rst

 You might need to change the above paths.
 Benji will run as a normal user without problems, but it will probably need root privileges to access most backup sources.

+The configuration above is suited to jump right into the section :ref:`quickstart` and try out everything.

 Please see :ref:`configuration` for a full list of configuration options.